BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 	 door.update(superA);
 ```

-It is possible to push the door to restore at power on its last output value by means of the following command.
+The Door can be configured to restore its last output value at startup via the following method:

 ```
 	door.setRestoreLastOuptutValue(Door.SE_DOOR_RESTORE_LAST_OUTPUT_VALUE_TRUE);